Till the Sun Turns Black: Singles

 "Be Here Now" was the first British single from the album.
-It was released on limited edition 7" vinyl (limited to 500 copies only) on June 18, 2007 to coincide with the release of the album there.
+It was released on limited edition 7-inch vinyl (limited to 500 copies only) on June 18, 2007, to coincide with the release of the album there.
 The B-side is a previously unreleased live version of "Be Here Now."
 It is also featured in the trailer for the 2006 motion picture Away from Her and in season 1 finale of Covert Affairs.